vickyfriss/Football-analytics/README.md

 ## 👤 About Me

-Hi, I'm Victoria Friss de Kereki - an applied data scientist focused on sports analytics, performance modelling, and simulation in sport.
+Hi, I'm Victoria Friss de Kereki - a Football Data Analyst turning football data into data-driven insights, with a growing focus on probabilistic modelling and simulation in sport.

 I work on projects that combine sports data, machine learning, and context-driven analysis to better understand performance and decision-making in sport.
 Alongside this, I have experience working with data across fintech, healthcare, and e-commerce, which has shaped how I approach real-world problems.